Researcher Mentoring Scheme

 All Mentors and Mentees will be offered training that will provide the participants with information about the aims of the scheme, as well as approaches to coaching and mentoring that the participants can use during the trail.

 We offer several modes of training to support this mentoring scheme, together with an online module (hosted in QM Plus).
-Information on specific dates for training will be avilable for the 2020/21 cohort as soon as the scheme opens.
-Generally, training takes place in January, and mentoring can begin from February and continue throughout the year.
+Information on specific dates for training will be available for the 2020/21 via our booking system.
+Matching will take place in January 2021, training will take place in February, and mentoring can begin as soon as both you and your mentor have been trained..

 Additional action-learning or 1-to-1 coaching sessions will be provided to support researchers who want to find their own mentors.

-To register for these training sessions, visit the CPD booking system and search for course code RS018 (All modes) or RS019 (Mode C).
+To register for these training sessions, visit the CPD booking system and search for course code RD-QMA-023 (All modes) or RD-QMA-016 (Mode C).